Heirarchal organization schemes (one potential framework for understanding and learning):

 Some sites that provide similar information to the above on silicate minerals as defined by how the silicate tetrahedra are linked.

-Solid substitution series in minerals (remember that "limited range of chemical composition" in the definition a mineral).
+Solid substitution series in minerals (remember that "limited range of chemical composition" in the definition a mineral - this is why).

 determines the exact composition of an individual mineral?

 Information in mineral textures:

 Microscope image of a small fluid inclusion in a mineral, with internal minerals and a vapor bubble that grew out of the trapped fluid as it cooled.
 The contents of the fluid inclusion tell us a lot about the fluids that have moved through and formed minerals.
 Image from USGS site: http://minerals.cr.usgs.gov/gips/na/fluid.html

 Non-silicate mineral groups and their economic and environmental importance: